-Prophylactic measures Patients at risk for tumor lysis syndrome should be identified before the initiation of chemotherapy and should be adequately hydrated and given agents to alkalinize the urine.
-Treatment with allopurinol (IV or oral) may be instituted to minimize hyperuricemia.
-The recommended dosage of IV allopurinol ranges from 200 to 400 mg/m2/d.
-This regimen should be started 24–48 hours before the initiation of cytotoxic treatment.
+Patients at risk for tumor lysis syndrome should be identified before the initiation of chemotherapy and should be adequately hydrated and given agents to alkalinize the urine.
+Treatment with allopurinol (intravenous or oral) may be instituted to minimize hyperuricemia.
+The recommended dosage of intravenous allopurinol ranges from 200 to 400 mg/m2/d.
+This regimen should be started 24 to 48 hours before the initiation of cytotoxic treatment.
 The dose may be equally divided into 6-, 8-, or 12-hour increments, but the final concentration should not exceed 6 mg/mL.
-(For oral dosages of allopurinol and IV doses of rasburicase, see the section on “Hyperuricemia, treatment” earlier in this chapter.)
+(For oral dosages of allopurinol and intravenous doses of rasburicase, see the section on hyperuricemia treatment earlier in this chapter.)

-Serum electrolytes, uric acid, phosphorus, calcium, and creatinine levels should be checked repeatedly for 3–4 days after chemotherapy is initiated, with the frequency of monitoring dependent upon the clinical condition and the risk profile of the patient.
+Serum electrolytes, uric acid, phosphorus, calcium, and creatinine levels should be checked repeatedly for 3 to 4 days after chemotherapy is initiated, with the frequency of monitoring dependent on the clinical condition and the risk profile of the patient.

-The syndrome of inappropriate secretion of antidiuretic hormone (SIADH) is a paraneoplastic condition that is associated with malignant tumors (particularly SCLC), CNS disease (eg, infection, intracerebral lesions, head trauma, and subarachnoid hemorrhage), and pulmonary disorders (eg, tuberculosis, pneumonia, and abscess).
+The syndrome of inappropriate secretion of antidiuretic hormone (SIADH) is a paraneoplastic condition that is associated with malignant tumors (particularly SCLC), central nervous system disease (eg, infection, intracerebral lesions, head trauma, and subarachnoid hemorrhage), and pulmonary disorders (eg, tuberculosis, pneumonia, and abscess).

 Hyponatremia is the most common presenting sign of SIADH.
 Patients who experience a rapid fall in plasma sodium levels are usually the most symptomatic.

-Other presentations Patients with SIADH can also experience malaise, altered mental status, seizures, coma, and, occasionally, death.
+Patients with SIADH can also experience malaise, altered mental status, seizures, coma, and occasionally, death.
 Focal neurologic findings can occur in the absence of brain metastases.

 To make a diagnosis of SIADH, certain criteria must be met (Table 2).
 In addition to those criteria, patients should have normal renal, adrenal, and thyroid function, along with normal extracellular fluid status.

-Drug history It is important to obtain a full list of the medications that the patient is taking, since certain drugs can impair free water excretion either by acting on the renal tubule or by inducing pituitary arginine vasopressin (AVP).
-These drugs include morphine, cyclophosphamide, vincristine, chlorpropamide (Diabinese), amitriptyline, and clofibrate (Atromid-S).
+It is important to obtain a full list of medications that the patient is taking, because certain drugs can impair free water excretion either by acting on the renal tubule or by inducing pituitary arginine vasopressin expression.
+These drugs include morphine, cyclophosphamide, vincristine, chlorpropamide, amitriptyline, and clofibrate.